NafiurSiddiqui/wp-learner/Readme.md

 Every WP post is basically two type.
 Either a `page` or `post` type.
 You can also build your own `custom post` type.
 But _REMEMBER_ to go to wp-admin dashboard > settings > permalinks and `save changes`.
 This will let WP know about our custom dashboard and the right link will rendered.

+# CUSTOM URL

+we do not get custom url for API unless we define so.
+We do this inside the `mu_plugin`.
+Look at the muPlugin/`university_post_type`.
+Generally you want to create your custom URL when you are in the following situation.

+- Custom Serach Logic
+- Respond with less JSON data (Faster load)
+- send only 1 getJSON request instead of 6 in our js
+- perfect exercise for sharpening PHP skills.

 # WARNINGS ⚠️

 _NEVER_ update a theme of a live-website.
 That can delete the whole existing website.